Marilyn Monroe: 1949–1952: Breakthrough years

 In December 1950, Hyde negotiated a seven-year contract for Monroe with 20th Century-Fox.
 According to its terms, Fox could opt not to renew the contract after each year.
 Hyde died of a heart attack only days later, which left Monroe devastated.
 In 1951, Monroe had supporting roles in three moderately successful Fox comedies: As Young as You Feel, Love Nest, and Let's Make It Legal.
 According to Spoto all three films featured her "essentially [as] a sexy ornament", but she received some praise from critics: Bosley Crowther of The New York Times described her as "superb" in As Young As You Feel and Ezra Goodman of the Los Angeles Daily News called her "one of the brightest up-and-coming [actresses]" for Love Nest.

 Her popularity with audiences was also growing: she received several thousand fan letters a week, and was declared "Miss Cheesecake of 1951" by the army newspaper Stars and Stripes, reflecting the preferences of soldiers in the Korean War.
 In February 1952, the Hollywood Foreign Press Association named Monroe the "best young box office personality".
 In her private life, Monroe had a short relationship with director Elia Kazan and also briefly dated several other men, including director Nicholas Ray and actors Yul Brynner and Peter Lawford.
 In early 1952, she began a highly publicized romance with retired New York Yankees baseball star Joe DiMaggio, one of the most famous sports personalities of the era.

-Monroe with Keith Andes in Clash by Night (1952).
-The film allowed Monroe to display more of her acting range in a dramatic role.